List of Gravion episodes

 Gravion (超重神グラヴィオン, Chōjūshin Guravion) is an anime television series produced by Gonzo.
 The story centres on Eiji Shigure who is searching for his missing sister Ayaka.
 This leads him to the castle of Klein Sandman, and there he joins the fight against the invading mechanical lifeforms, the Zeravire.

 Gravion aired in Japan every Monday from October 7, 2002 to December 16, 2002 and ran for 13 episodes.
 Episodes 9 and 10, and 11 and 12 were shown together on the same night, leading to just an 11-week run.

-The opening song for Gravion was "Nageki no Rosario" by JAM Project, the ending song was "WISH" by YURIA.
-Whenever Gravion assembled the song "Gasshin!
-God Gravion!" by JAM Project would play.